 What is Experian?

-Experian is the largest credit reference agency in the UK, with 11 million users, as of June 2021.
+Experian is the largest credit reference agency in the UK.
 It offers people the opportunity to check their credit score, as well as accessing a more detailed credit report, which shows personal information, existing financial arrangements and financial history.
 In addition to this, it has an "Identity Plus" service, which offers users protection against identity theft and fraud.